Joanna Southcott: Followers

+Joanna Southcott's Box

 Southcott left a sealed wooden casket of prophecies, usually known as Joanna Southcott's Box, with instructions to open it only at a time of national crisis and in the presence of all 24 current bishops of the Church of England, who were to spend a fixed period beforehand studying her prophecies.
 (Since 1870, the number of bishops has increased beyond the 24 Lords Spiritual, by the creation of new dioceses and the reintroduction of suffragan bishops.)
 Attempts were made to persuade the episcopate to open it in the Crimean War and again in the First World War.
 In 1927, the psychic researcher Harry Price claimed to have come into possession of the box and arranged to have it opened in the presence of one reluctant prelate, John Hine, then suffragan Bishop of Grantham.
 It was found to contain only a few oddments and unimportant papers, among them a lottery ticket and a horse-pistol.
 Price's claims to have had the true box were disputed by historians and by Southcott followers.